folio-org/okapi/doc/security.md

 2.15: The db module receives the request:
  * It looks up the motd for staff.
- * Returns it in a OK response.
+ * Returns it in an OK response.

 2.16: Okapi receives the OK response:
  * As there are no more modules in the list, it returns the OK response.